AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/products.md

 ## Create

-Adobe Commerce origination
+Adobe Commerce supports the following create methods:

 - An Adobe Commerce API creates products from external systems
-- A new product is created in the Adobe Commerce Admin panel
+- An admin creates a new product in the Adobe Commerce Admin panel

-Back office integration origination
+Backoffice integrations support the following create methods:

-- A new product is created in the back office system
+- An admin creates a new product in the backoffice system
 - A bulk import from an existing Product Information Management (PIM) system creates new products

 ## Update

-Adobe Commerce origination
+Adobe Commerce supports the following update methods:

 - An Adobe Commerce API updates products from external systems
 - An admin user modifies the existing product
 - An admin user modifies the type of product (for example, from simple to configurable or virtual)

-Back office origination
+Backoffice integrations support the following update methods:

-- An existing product is modified in the backoffice system
+- An admin modifies an existing product in the backoffice system
 - A bulk import from an existing Product Information Management (PIM) system modifies products